 Mount the Gable Ends on the Floor Frame

 Tip to vertical each of the gable ends.
 Nail ends to the floor with 3 1/2-inch nails.
 Make sure that the nails penetrate the frame and not just the OSB sheathing.

 Frame the Side Walls

-Walls will be framed with four 2-by-4 boards forming a square, with three 2-by-4 boards forming vertical interior studs.
+Walls will be framed with four 2-by-4 boards forming a rectangle, with three 2-by-4 boards forming vertical interior studs.